-Across the country, several recent high-profile incidents of students being burned and injured in lab fires have brought a heightened awareness to safety.
+Across the country, several high-profile incidents of students being burned and injured in lab fires brought a heightened awareness to safety.

 Stories are numerous, but in 2014, three incidents caused the U.S. Chemical Safety Board (CSB) to issue a safety bulletin, “Key Lessons for Preventing Incidents from Flammable Chemicals in Educational Demonstrations,” to provide the public with key precautions.

 One example involved 13 people, most of whom were children at Discovery Museum in Nevada.
 Authorities and museum officials said a mixture of methyl alcohol and boric acid – components of a routine exhibition conducted daily that creates a whirling “fire tornado” effect – exploded in a flash fire, burning viewers on their hands, arms and faces.
-This type of incident is not new.
+That was not the first such incident.
 In 2006, three students were injured when methanol exploded during a high school chemistry class demonstration, prompting the CSB to produce a video, “After the Rainbow,” focusing on one of the students who had burns on over 40 percent of her body and spent more than two months in the hospital.

-Due to this heightened awareness, a task group prepared requirements for the 2015 edition of NFPA 45, Standard on Fire Protection for Laboratories Using Chemicals.
+Due to this heightened awareness, a task group prepared requirements for the 2015 edition of NFPA 45, Standard on Fire Protection for Laboratories Using Chemicals; this standard continues to be updated.
 This task group focused specifically on adding protection for students in laboratories where demonstrations were being performed.
 Some key NFPA 45 requirements mirrored in the CSB safety bulletin include: